panoply/nik/readme.md

 ### Contact Card

-Personal contact card website built with Mithril.
+Personal contact card website built with the Mithril framework using Rollup for bundling.

 ### Installation
 All dependencies are included with the `package.json` file.
-There are 3 CLI commands.
+There are 4 CLI commands.

 |Command| Operation |
 |--|--|